-There are various types of grief you can experience after the death of your child.
+There are various types of grief you can experience after the loss of your child.

 Never expect to grieve like someone you may know, as no two people will ever grieve the same.

 This can occur when your grief and mourning are very brief.
 You may replace the role of the child with someone or something else.
 Replacements such as taking care of other children, a spouse, or elderly parents can cause you to not focus too much on the death of your child.

 There is also the possibility that a strong bond was not developed between the child and mom which can cause the mom to overcome the death quicker.

 When you show absolutely no sign of grief and act as though nothing has happened.
 This can be characterized by complete shock or denial, especially in the face of sudden death.
 This behavior can be concerning if it goes on for an extended period of time.

 When you are not able to pinpoint exactly what is difficult about handling the death.
 It could mean never walking in a certain park again, or never going back to the ocean.
 Perhaps it means going down that street where your child played or to his/her favorite restaurant is not possible.
 Ambiguity makes it hard to fully grieve death because you are not able to identify your emotional pain.

 This can occur when you are expecting death to happen, perhaps due to a chronic or long-term illness.
 Anticipatory grief manifests the same symptoms as those experienced after an unexpected death.